claesenm/arduino-wearables/README.md

 # arduino-wearables
 Prototype exhibitions for the Health House based on Arduino, Raspberry Pi &amp; the health sensor kit.

+Information about all sensors is available at [cooking hacks](https://www.cooking-hacks.com/documentation/tutorials/ehealth-biometric-sensor-platform-arduino-raspberry-pi-medical/).
+Make sure to read carefully before attaching a new sensor.

 ## Basic steps

 1. Unplug the RPi, which will kill power to the Arduino too.